simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     file_lines = list(filter(None, file_lines))
     header_lines = file_lines[1:7]
 ```
-We then need to take these lines, which will look something like `PETSc Version:           3.16.6`, and convert them to a dictionary of key:value pairs.
+We then need to take the lines from the header and convert them to a dictionary of key-value pairs.
 To do this, we will simply split the string at the first colon, so that anything to the left of the colon is the key, and anything to the right of the colon is the value.
 We can then do some formatting to the key to make it more Pythonic, and strip the value of any whitespace:
 ```py
     ...
     header_data = {}